anda03maria/FitPoseAI/README.md

 # FitPoseAI

+## Exercise Execution Evaluation Based on Body Posture Using Neural Networks

  This repository contains the source code and documentation for my bachelor's thesis, developed as part of my studies at the Faculty of Mathematics and Computer Science, Babeș-Bolyai University (UBB), 2025.